Rules, Ratings and Handicaps

 Key changes include:

 Golfers will be able to learn more about the major changes and review the official 2023 Rules of Golf by visiting randa.org and usga.org/rules.
-Full updates to the official Rules of Golf digital applications will be available starting on 1 January.
+Full updates to the official Rules of Golf digital applications became available on the 1st of January, 2023.

 Grant Moir, Director of Rules at The R&A, said, “We are continuing to improve and adapt the Rules of Golf to ensure they are in line with the way the modern game is played.
 That means making the Rules easier to understand and access for all golfers and making the sport more inclusive and welcoming for golfers with disabilities.
 We are also working to ensure golf has a sustainable long-term future and making more resources available digitally is key to achieving that goal.”